 Recent University of Missouri Press Releases

-My research focuses on the interaction between landscape resources, social behavior, movement, and population biology in endangered birds.
+My research focuses on the interaction between landscape resources, social behavior, movement, and population biology.
 Specifically, I am interested in conservation biology, behavioral ecology, spatial ecology and movement, and population biology (photo by R. Sarsfield).

 - I am interested in conducting research on the interface of science and conservation.
 I intend for results from my work to address why species go extinct, and I hope they provide insights that can be used to stop extinction.
 I also participate in recovery groups to ensure that results from my work are available to population managers and conservation practitioners.